 The set-up and operation of a wireless communication infrastructure, including cellular communications, is subject to the provisions of the Non-Ionizing Radiation Law and the required Ministry of Environmental Protection permits, and the provisions of planning and construction laws (see Section 3.14.1).

 3.1.3 Changes in the volume of operations in the segment

-For financial data regarding g the volume of Pelephone operations, see Section 3.3.
+For financial information regarding the volume of Pelephone operations, see section 3.3.

 Revenue from mobile radio telephony